SandorGyorfi/Milestone1_CI/README.md

 <p>&nbsp;</p>

+# User Experience

+Click [here](assets/images/wireframes.png) to visit the wireframe sample.

+* All users and fans who liked to read some news about Olivias carrier or just would like to contact her management can do it an easy way with this website.

+<p>&nbsp;</p>

 ### Navigation Bar:

 <p>&nbsp;</p>

-  - Featured on all three pages, the full responsive navigation bar includes links to the Singing, Acting and Tennis menus and is identical in each page to allow for easy navigation.
+  - Featured on all four pages, the full responsive navigation bar includes links to the Singing, Acting and Tennis menus and is identical in each page to allow for easy navigation.
 Theres also social media links inside the nav bar.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   <p>&nbsp;</p>